Do you want to make your WordPress site SEO friendly? Here I am going to tell you different tools/strategies that will help you do this.

 If you write unique and valuable articles on your blog but do not do Keyword Research, then your site will not rank in the Google search result.

 Without keyword research, you can not rank your article on the first page of the search results.
-Here is a guide on how to keyword research for SEO.

 Keyword research is not a difficult task.
 There are many excellent tools and websites that help you find the best keywords.